mikedeshazer/OrFeed/README.md

 ## Examples

-The /examples folder contracts contracts for both writing data as an oracle provider and for consuming data as an oracle consumer.
+The contracts/examples folder contains contracts for both writing data as an oracle provider and for consuming data as an oracle consumer.

 The /nodeJSAppExamples folder contains Node.js apps that interface with smart contracts that either read or write oracle data